Daniel Radcliffe says "panic" of 'Harry Potter' ending fuelled his alcoholism

 He continued: “A lot of drinking that happened towards the end of Potter and for a little bit after it finished, it was panic, a little bit not knowing what to do next – not being comfortable enough in who I was to remain sober.”

-Radcliffe, who has been sober since 2013 following an initial attempt in 2010, praised his family and friends on set for providing him with “enough perspective on my life” to help him get through it.
+Although he does not identify as an alcoholic, Radcliffe admitted his drinking had become problematic.
+After an initial attempt in 2010, the actor has now been sober since 2013, and praised his family and friends on set for providing him with “enough perspective on my life” to help him get through it.

 Earlier this week (March 10), Radcliffe was forced to deny he has coronavirus, after becoming the subject of a widely spread Twitter hoax.